 Patents and the Cancer Moonshot: How Subject Matter Eligibility Affects Research

-In January 2016, President Barack Obama called for the Cancer Moonshot to double the rate of progress in cancer research.
-Vice President Joe Biden traveled across the country and the world (including to Rice University) to collect information on current barriers in cancer research, like inefficiencies in the patent process.
-However, is the lengthy patent examination process truly what is slowing cancer research?
+In his 2016 State of the Union, President Barack Obama called for the Cancer Moonshot to double the rate of progress in the research of cancer prevention, diagnosis, and treatment.
+As the lead of this initiative, Vice President Joe Biden travelled across the country and the world, including Rice University, to collect information on current barriers in cancer research, such as inefficiencies in the patent process.

 Accelerating the Process with “Patents 4 Patients”

-To help accelerate cancer research, the United States Patent and Trademark Office launched the Cancer Immunotherapy Pilot Program (also known as “Patents 4 Patients”) in July 2016.
-This program aims to fast track the review of patents that involve treating cancer using immunotherapy.
+As a part of the effort to accelerate cancer research, the United States Patent and Trademark Office (USPTO) launched the Cancer Immunotherapy Pilot Program (also known as “Patents 4 Patients”) in July, 2016.
+This program aims to provide a fast lane for the review of patents that claim one or more methods to treat cancer using immunotherapy.

 Usually, the USPTO examines patents in order of their U.S. filing dates.
-However, under “Patents 4 Patients,” the Patent Office will grant special status to patent applications relating to cancer immunotherapy.
-The USPTO aims to finish examining petitions submitted before June 29, 2017 within twelve months of granting special status.
+However, under “Patents 4 Patients,” the Patent Office will grant special status to patent applications relating to cancer immunotherapy and advance them for faster review.
+The USPTO aims to complete its examination of these petitions submitted before June 29, 2017 within twelve months of granting special status.

 Patent Subject Matter Eligibility: A Look at Section 101

-Under Section 101 of Title 35 of the United States Code, “any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement” is patent-eligible.
-Over the past few years, the U.S. Supreme Court has affected what is patentable.
-Under judicially recognized exceptions, laws of nature, natural phenomena and abstract ideas cannot be patented.
+Section 101 of Title 35 of the United States Code states that “any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement” is patent-eligible.
+Over the past few years, important U.S. Supreme Court decisions have impacted what type of subject matter is patentable.
+Under judicially-recognized exceptions, laws of nature, natural phenomena, and abstract ideas cannot be patented.

 More Barriers with the FDA Approval Process

-Even after a treatment is patented, it can take years to go through the phases of the clinical trial process.
-Phase I and II determine the safety and promise of a treatment.
-Phase III tests the effectiveness of the new treatment compared to existing standards.
-After successfully going through trials, companies file a New Drug Application (NDA) for Food and Drug Administration (FDA) approval.
+Even after a treatment is patented, it can take years to go through the three phases of the clinical trial process and receive approval from the U.S. Food and Drug Administration (FDA).
+Phase I and II determine the safety and promise of a treatment, and Phase III tests the effectiveness of the new treatment compared to the existing standard.
+After successfully going through trials, companies file a New Drug Application (NDA) for the FDA to review.

-According to DiMasi, Grabowski and Hansen (2016), clinical trials take an average of 9 years and 8 months.
+According to DiMasi, Grabowski and Hansen (2016), the average time to go through the three phases of clinical trials is about 9 years and 8 months.
 After a company submits an NDA, the FDA takes an average of 16 months to review it.
-This lengthy approval process further slows down R&D in cancer treatment.
+This lengthy approval process also slows down R&D in cancer treatment.

-Excludability in fast-growing fields like immunotherapy is extremely valuable in the early stages of R&D. Patents provide stability and a relative level of certainty, so a more quickly granted patent can help firms stake their claim in a developing treatment.
-However, the higher amount of claims rejections decreases the probability that companies will be able to protect their research.
-Questions about what is patent-eligible material could discourage investment and deprive researchers of necessary funding.
+Excludability in fast-growing fields like immunotherapy is extremely valuable in the early stages of R&D. Patents provide stability and a relative level of certainty, so a more quickly-granted patent can help firms stake their claim in a developing cancer therapy or treatment.
+However, the higher amount of claims rejections could discourage investment and deprive researchers of the funding they need during the development process.

 The Cancer Moonshot initiative is eager to make the patent process more efficient to quicken the progress of cancer treatment.
-While Patents 4 Patients could potentially help expedite research, long pendency periods are not the only barrier to accelerating research.
-Many discoveries are patentable, nonobvious applications of laws of nature.
-Yet, after recent court rulings, the USPTO still rejects their patent applications.
+While Patents 4 Patients could potentially help expedite cancer research, long pendency periods are not the sole barrier to accelerating research.
+Many inventions are patentable, non-obvious applications of laws of nature, yet after recent court rulings, their patent applications are rejected.

-In late 2016, the USPTO held two roundtables to improve the its guidance for patent examiners on subject-matter eligibility.
-As judges and policymakers continue to define what can be patented, they must recognize the impact of their decisions on cancer treatment innovation.
+On November 14, the USPTO held the first of two roundtables discussing how to improve the USPTO’s guidance for patent examiners on subject-matter eligibility.
+As judges and policymakers continue to define what is patentable, they must remember the implications that their decisions and policies have on cancer treatment innovation.